devon-wolf/twine-AUR/README.md

 The current title of the AUR package is "twinejs-standalone."
 As I make my first commits to bring the package up to date with the current Twine version (2.2.1), I am using the previous maintainer's build and sources.

-In the future I will likely make changes to the PKGBUILD and upstream source locations - I'm very open to suggestions about the best way to package this.
-It's my first package - all helpful comments are welcome!
+In the future I will likely make some changes to the PKGBUILD as I clarify dependencies and such - I'm very open to suggestions about the best way to package this.
+It's my first package - all helpful input is welcome!